-Marketing funds can be earned by submitting invoices or completing online training courses.
+Marketing funds can be earned by submitting invoices.

 No. Marketing funds run on a calendar year and need to be used by December 31.
 Invoices can be uploaded from January 1 to December 31.
 Invoices submitted after December 1 can be carried over to the following calendar year.
 Invoices submitted must be dated within the month of December to carry over.
 Anything dated before December must be used in that year.

 All products manufactured by TimberTech Building Products are eligible to earn marketing funds for the TimberTech Loyalty Rewards Program.

 Your company’s name will appear on our website once you have reached the Silver level.
 Please check the invoice tracker to ensure your submitted invoices have been approved, and all funds have been applied.
 If you believe there is still an issue, please contact your sales representative.

 Becoming a TimberTech Loyalty Rewards member is easy.
 Go to the Loyalty Rewards Sign Up page to get started.
 Your local sales rep will be in contact soon after.